apache/arrow/docs/source/cpp/tutorials/io_tutorial.rst

 The CSV reader has option structs which need to be passed – luckily, there are defaults for these which we can pass directly.
-For reference on the other options, go here: <link>.
-This CSV is a standard CSV without any special delimiters and is small, so we can make our reader with defaults:
+For reference on the other options, go here: :doc:`/cpp/api/formats`. without any special delimiters and is small, so we can make our reader with defaults: